AIandGlobalDevelopmentLab/unshrink/README.md

 - `cal_predictions`: numpy array of shape `(n_cal,)` — model predictions for units with ground truth
 - `cal_targets`: numpy array of shape `(n_cal,)` — true outcomes for the same units
 - `test_predictions`: numpy array of shape `(n_test,)` — predictions to debias
+- Both numpy arrays and pandas Series are accepted as input

 **Important**: Calibration predictions should be out-of-sample (use cross-fitting if needed to avoid target leakage).